 Like any issue we face, educating ourselves and others, and becoming more aware of our actions, can make a dramatic change!
 By learning why we react to media and how media is created, the type of media that gets our attention and, eventually, the type of media that outlets create, will change towards what we want.

 Negative news bias is far from an impossible problem to solve and educators have an important role in helping stem the tide of negative news bias.
-Edtech and eLearning platforms are uniquely positioned to step into the void of online literacy education and work to educate the next generation internet users.
+Edtech and eLearning platforms are uniquely positioned to step into the void of online literacy education and work to educate the next generation of internet users.

 Dr. Lynda Ulrich founded the new multimedia platform Ever Widening Circles (EWC) with one mission—to change the negative dialogue about our times and celebrate the insights, innovations, and good news in an unbiased and refreshingly agenda-free manner that prove it’s still an amazing world.